Frits Pannekoek

 From 2008 to 2012 he served as president of the International Council for Open and Distance Education, and in 2014 was awarded an honorary doctorate by the University of South Africa for his service to open and distance learning.
 In 2015 he was inducted into the Alberta Order of Excellence for community service, his work in heritage preservation and in distance learning.

-As President of Athabasca University, he undertook several key projects for which he had secured funds starting in 2007.
-In August 2011, the Premier opened the 53,800 sq. foot Academic Research Centre funded by a 2007 $30 million grant from Alberta’s Ministry of Advanced Education and Technology.
+As president of Athabasca University, he undertook several key projects for which he had secured funds starting in 2007.
+In August 2011, the premier opened the 53,800-square-foot Academic Research Centre funded by a 2007 $30 million grant from Alberta’s Ministry of Advanced Education and Technology.
 It was the first major new building on campus since the main building had been built decades earlier.
-That same year the University completed a two-year $7.65 million project to modernize its learning management systems, and an $8.45 million project to double the size of its science labs.
+That same year the university completed a two-year $7.65 million project to modernize its learning management systems, and an $8.45 million project to double the size of its science labs.
 Both were funded by the Government of Canada’s Knowledge Infrastructure Program, the Province of Alberta and internals sources.
-In 2008 he also initiated the University’s first fund raising campaign Open Our World, which successfully concluded in 2015 exceeding its $30 million target.
+In 2008 he also initiated the university’s first fundraising campaign Open Our World, which successfully concluded in 2015 exceeding its $30 million target.

-He continues to work with Indigenous postsecondary institutions and organization including Athabasca University, and with several colleagues and institutions on new ways of online learning, particularly MOOCs.
+He continues to work with Indigenous postsecondary institutions and organizations, including Athabasca University, and with several colleagues and institutions on new ways of online learning, particularly MOOCs.